AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-variations.md

 ## Authoring your Content {#authoring-your-content}

 When you open your content fragment for editing, the **Variations** tab will be open by default.
 Here you can author the content, for Master or any variations you have.
+The structured fragment contains various fields, of various data-types, that were defined in the content model.

 You can:

 * make edits directly in the **Variations** tab